Is Prague a great place to live as an expat?

 I struggled, and it was difficult not to have a great support system in the city.

-I was lucky that I had my boyfriend, but I wonder if that was also the reason I didn’t end up with lots of friends, I didn’t need them, I had him.
+I was lucky that I had my boyfriend, but I wonder if that was why I didn’t end up with lots of friends, I didn’t need them.
+I had him.

 Do you hang out with the locals or foreigners?

 Foreigners.
-I met up with a few Czech women, and some of them were o.k., but none of them were interested in follow-ups (was it me!?) and the ones that were, were tough to get close.
+I met up with a few Czech women; some were o.k., but none of them were interested in follow-ups (was it me!?), and the ones were tough to get close to.

 Where is your favorite place to meet friends in Prague?

-Prague just changed its smoking laws this spring, so last winter, all the bars and restaurants were smoky and awful.
+Prague changed its smoking laws this spring, so all the bars and restaurants were smoky and awful last winter.
 I hate that.
 So, I chose the cafes.

 There’s a little chain called Cross Café.
 I drink chai lattes, and theirs are my favorite!
 Plus, they leave you alone for as long as you want to stay there.
 And no smoking!